-The information developed during the hearing reinforced the Safety Board's belief that the many positive actions taken during the past 10 to 15 years by airport operators, airplane manufacturers, airlines, and Government research and regulatory agencies to enhance the safety of airplane takeoff and landing operations during periods of inclement weather have not been sufficient.
-The installation of precision approach aids' grooving of runways, improvements in airplane brake systems, improvements in tire design, more effective engine thrust reversers, automatic deployment of ground spoilers, and better pilot training programs have undoubtedly contributed to the prevention of many accidents, This nothwithstanding, the Safety Board views the World Airways DC-10 accident at Boston-Logan International Airport on January 23, 1982, as evidence that the potential for serious and catastrophic runway overrun accidents will remain as long as takeoffs and landings must be made on slippery runways which provide, at best' minimum safety margins beyond the airplane's stopping performance.
+The information developed during the hearing reinforced the Safety Board's belief that the many positive actions taken during the past 10 to 15 years by airport operators, airplane manufacturers, airlines, and Qovernment research and regulatory agencies to enhance the safety of airplane takeoff and landing operations during periods of inclement weather have not been sufficient.
+The installation of precision approach aids, grooving of runways, improvements in airplane brake systems, improvements in tire design, more effective engine thrust reversers, automatic deployment of ground spoilers, and better pilot training programs have undoubtedly contributed to the prevention of many accidents This nothwithstanding, the Safety Board views the World Airways DC-10 accident at Boston-Logan International Airport on January 23, 1982, as evidence that the potential for serious and catastrophic runway overrun accidents will remain as long as takeoffs and landings must be made on slippery runways which provide, at best, minimum safety margins beyond the airplane's stopping performance.

-The ideal solution to preventing accidents is to assure that runway surfaces are kept in a condition which provides for braking coefficients of friction compatible with airplanes' demonstrated performance and, when this is not possible, to prohibit flight operations to or from that runway.
+The ideal solution to preventing accidents is to assure that runway surfaces are kept in a condition which provides for braking coefficients of friction compatible with airplanes' demonstrated performance and, when this is not possible, to prohibit flight operations to α from that runway.
 Unfortunately, this solution may not be completely feasible, particularly during winter storm conditions Therefore, acceptable alternatives must be sought.
 The Safety Board views the alternatives as consisting of the following:

-- 1) Require that runway surfaces be maintained in the best possible condition through effective certification and inspection requirements, and require programs which will result in timely removal of contaminants - 2) Refine communications between pilots' ATC, and airport management to keep all parties informed promptly when runway surface conditions change, particularly when braking performance is degraded. - 3) Develop a means of quantifying pilot assessments and ground vehicle measurements of runway surface conditions in terms that will allow pilots to relate the reported conditions to their airplane's performance. - 4) Provide pilots with sufficient information about their airplane's performance to enable them to make better decisions regarding takeoff and landing operations upon receipt of reports of contaminated runway conditions and; - 5) Establish the extreme limits, based on runway surface condition and airplane performance, at which increased runway length safety margins are needed or at which flight operations should be suspended by airport management.
+- 1) Require that runway surfaces be maintained in the best possible condition through effective certification and inspection requirements, and require programs which will result in timely removal of contaminants - 2) Refine communications between pilots, ATC, and airport management to keep all parties informed promptly when runway surface conditions change, particularly when braking performance is degraded. - 3) Develop a means of quantifying pilot assessments and ground vehicle measurements of runway surface conditions in terms that will allow pilots to relate the reported conditions to their airplane's performance. - 4) Provide pilots with sufficient information about their airplane's performance to enable them to make better decisions regarding takeoff and landing operations upon receipt of reports of contaminated runway conditions and; - 5) Establish the extreme limits, based on runway surface condition and airplane performance, at which increased runway length safety margins ere needed or at which flight operations should be suspended by airport management.

 The foregoing alternatives are a continuum in which the roles of the pilot, ATC, and airport management closely relate.
 Although airport management is responsible for maintaining the runways, it depends upon pilots and ATC to provide timely information on rapidly changing conditions during winter weather.
-The Board believes that more ered port had fore king turn erse bout s he lane the lown stop the the 15 R are ping the I on had lers ince d to ind for lem are ient : be guidance to airport management, more accurate and timely runway condition reports' and the development of economical, reliable runway friction measuring devices would assist airport management in carrying out its responsibilities.
+The Board believes that more guidance to airport management, more accurate and timely runway condition reports, and the development of economical, reliable runway friction measuring devices would assist airport management in carrying out its responsibilities.